Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Which is better: Burmese or Mozambican?

 Burmese is more prestigious as an investment.
 Mozambican is ethically sound and often visually indistinguishable to a non-specialist.
-For a 2026 purchase, Mozambican is recommended on both ethical and practical grounds: similar visual quality, established supply chain, no sanctions complications.
+For a 2026 purchase, Mozambican is recommended on both ethical and practical grounds: similar visual quality, an established supply chain, no sanctions complications.

 How much should a good ring cost?